Postgraduate Year Two Infectious Diseases Pharmacy Residency

 Longitudinal responsibilities include the following:

-- manuscript publication
+- research projects leading to manuscript publication

 Infectious Diseases Pharmacy Residency Stipend and Benefits